Graduate Assistantships

 Once a student has been chosen for a position, their hiring manager will initiate the hire process in Workday.
 The student must then:

-- Complete all onboarding tasks online and then visit the Student Employment office on or before their start date to submit any additional paperwork or documentation.
+- Complete all onboarding tasks online and visit the Student Employment office on or before their start date to submit any additional paperwork or documentation.

-- Present original identification for USCIS Form I-9: Employment Eligibility Verification, if they are a new hire or have not worked for more than a year.
+- Present original identification for USCIS Form I-9: Employment Eligibility Verification if they are a new hire or have not worked for more than a year.

 List of Acceptable Documents - Bring in all identifying documents to one of the following Office of Student Employment locations: